Why Choose USF

 Admission decisions are mailed after the February 15 deadline.
 Included in the admission decision letter will be notification of any scholarship awarded by the graduate program.
 Once the class for the fall program is filled, later qualified applicants may be placed on a waiting list.

 *We understand that in some regions of the world accessing reliable internet and a scanner is a hardship.
 If you are unable to upload your documents online, please contact the Office of Graduate Programs at firstname.lastname@example.org or 415-422-5101 for assistance.

 Required Application Items

 – Applicants need to hold a Bachelor's Degree (or equivalent) in any academic subject from a recognized university-level institution.
-Upload one official transcript from each university or college (university-level institution) attended.
-Evidence of a second semester university level non-English language course or fluency in a non-English language is required for entrance into the program.
+Upload one transcript from each university or college (university-level institution) attended.
+Evidence of a second semester university level non-English language course or fluency in a non-English language is recommended for entrance into the program.

 Letters of Recommendation

 – Two letters of recommendation (at least one is an academic recommendation from a professor; preferably both letters are academic recommendations).
 Recommendation letters are submitted by individuals who can attest to the applicant's ability and competence to succeed in the studies, research and writing required by this graduate program.

 – A two-to-three page Statement of Purpose that describes the strengths and any weaknesses of your academic background, research interests, reasons for pursuing a Master's Program in International Studies at the University of San Francisco and your educational and career goals.